Disentanglement of Sources in a Multi-Stream Variational Autoencoder: Discussion

-Our main goal was to addresses the largely unsolved challenge of learning disentangled representations.
-Our decisive novelty is the use of individual VAEs for each source, combined via discrete latents using an explicit source combination model (see Eq.\,\ref{eq:comb_model}).
-Future work will explore additional explicit models, such as masking \cite{mousavi2023generic} and occlusion \cite{LuckeEtAl2009}).
+The main goal of this paper was to contribute to the largely unsolved challenge of learning disentangled representations.
+Our decisive novelty is the use of individual experts (VAE sub-networks) for each source.
+These experts are combined via discrete latents using an explicit source combination model (see Eq.~\ref{eq:comb_model}).
+Future work will explore additional explicit models, such as masking \cite{mousavi2023generic} and occlusion \cite{LuckeEtAl2009}) and more expressive priors.
 While combining larger numbers of sources increases the computational complexity, up to ten sources could be readily handled with current computing resources.
 More sources could be managed in the future using variational approximations for the discrete latents.
-Recent contributions demonstrated that generative models with discrete latents can be trained very efficiently \cite{drefs2022evolutionary,HirschbergerEtAl2022,mousavi2023generic,boukun2024blind}, suggesting such extensions will not introduce significant computational bottlenecks.
-Moreover, discrete encoding may be important for achieving high-quality disentanglement representations.
+Recent contributions demonstrated that generative models with discrete latents can be trained very efficiently \cite{boukun2024blind,drefs2022evolutionary,drefs2023direct,HirschbergerEtAl2022,mousavi2023generic}, suggesting such extensions will not introduce significant computational bottlenecks.
+Moreover, discrete encoding may in general be important for achieving high-quality disentanglement representations.